Get 2 months free before 30 April 2025

 Virtual Doctor service

-Finding a trusted doctor in a new place can be tough.
-With the Virtual Doctor service, you can talk to an experienced doctor in a range of languages.
-Available by phone or video consultation, day and night2
+Finding a trusted doctor in a new place like Mauritius can be tough.
+With the Virtual Doctor service, you can talk to a qualified doctor in a range of languages.
+Available by phone or video consultation, day and night.

 Dollars icon

 With all the right information, around 80% of all eligible claims are paid within 48 hours.
-So, you can get back to enjoying your sandy beach retreat3
+So, you can get back to enjoying your sandy beach retreat.
+We will also settle the bill with your medical provider directly if your claim has been pre-approved.
+6

 Icon document